Please select your KFC to see the relevant menu and offers.

 KFC has an annual compliance training programme in relation to our policies.
 We are proud of our training standards, and we continue to assess our compliance training programme to see where we can make further improvements.

-An assessment of our training programme in 2021 showed the need to expand our training modules to include modern slavery and sexual exploitation training to all 36,000 of our in-restaurant colleagues.
-In 2022, KFC developed a new mandatory training series with STOP THE TRAFFIK containing modules on modern slavery, human trafficking and child criminal exploitation and child sexual exploitation.
+An assessment of our training programme in 2021 showed the need to expand our training modules to include modern slavery and sexual exploitation training to all our in-restaurant colleagues.
+In 2022, KFC developed a new mandatory training series with Stop the Traffik containing modules on modern slavery, human trafficking, child criminal exploitation and child sexual exploitation.
 We included training on child criminal exploitation and child sexual exploitation because of the demographics and age of our workforce.
-This training programme was rolled out to team members, team leaders, assistant restaurant managers and restaurant general managers across our KFC corporate and franchise business.
-We are working to ensure that all levels across the business and our franchise network complete this training, with the programme being launched to above restaurant level employees in May 2023.
+The training programme was rolled out to Team Members, Team Leaders, Assistant Restaurant Managers, and Restaurant General Managers across both our KFC corporate and franchise businesses.
+Between 01/01/23 and 31/12/23, we recorded a total of 25,952 unique completions.
+Since its launch, the training has been included in our mandated induction process, ensuring that all new team members complete it when they start work at KFC.
+This process ensures that every individual working at KFC is trained on these issues.

 To measure our effectiveness and progress on the issues of modern slavery and human trafficking, we have created Key Performance Indicators (KPIs), and have reported on our progress on each of our KPIs as set out below: